 Location and nearby interests

-The Grange is located a short walk from campus.
+The Grange is located 0.8 miles from campus.
 You can take the cycle path to university and to Morrisons and you're not far from Yearsley swimming pool.
 There are areas nearby to kick a ball around, but the location itself is beautiful enough that you might find yourself spending time sat just outside in the communal green spaces with your new friends.

 - Less than half a mile from the York St John University campus